Dewars30/return-address/LIVE_SITE_TEST_RESULTS.md

 - ✅ No visual errors

 ### 2. Database Connection
-- ✅ `/api/health/db` endpoint accessible
+- ❌ `/api/health/db` endpoint returns 404 (route may not be deployed)
-- ✅ Database connection working
+- ❌ Database connection failing: "FATAL: Tenant or user not found"
-- ✅ No "Tenant or user not found" errors
+- ⚠️ **CRITICAL**: Database connection string may be incorrect or reset

 ### 3. Authentication Flow